Transformation-Place-UK/transformed-website-new/README.md

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Taiwlind CSS and how to use it.
 - [Tailwind Animated Configurator](https://tailwindcss-animted.com/configurator.html) - this contains what you need to create the animation that you want and export it as Tailwind classes to use in the website.
 - [Lucide Icons](https://lucide.dev/icons) - All of the icons in the library.
 - [Simple Icons](https://simpleicons.org/) - All of the icons need for brand icons, which are not supported in Lucide Icons.
-Make sure to download them as svg files and upload them to the `public/brand` folder for use.
+Make sure to copy the svg code and put it in a README.md file in it's own folder in `public/brand`.
+- [react-spring Docs](https://react-spring.dev/docs) - This is the docs section for react-spring, to learn how to use it.